apache/doris-website/versioned_docs/version-3.0/compute-storage-decoupled/file-cache.md

 ALTER TABLE fact_table set ("file_cache_ttl_seconds"="86400");
 ```

-For the dimension table, due to its small data volume and infrequent data changes, the user sets a TTL time of up to 1 year to ensure that its data can be accessed quickly within a long time.
-For the fact table, the user needs to perform a daily table backup and then a full import, so its TTL time is set to 1 day.
+For the dimension table, since its data volume is small and changes infrequently, the user sets a TTL time of 1 year to ensure that its data can be quickly accessed within a year; for the fact table, the user needs to perform a full table backup and then full import every day, so the TTL time is set to 1 day.